ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 * When you order a VMware vCenter Server instance, you deploy a VMware virtual environment with customized compute, storage, and network resources.
 For more information about the deployed components, see [Technical specifications for vCenter Server instances](../vcenter/vc_vcenterserveroverview.html#technical-specifications-for-vcenter-server-instances).
 * When you order a VMware Cloud Foundation instance, you deploy a unified software-defined data center (SDDC) platform.
 For more information about the deployed components, see [Technical specifications for Cloud Foundation instances](../sddc/sd_cloudfoundationoverview.html#technical-specifications-for-cloud-foundation-instances).
-* When you order a VMware vSphere cluster, you obtain the maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.
+* When you order a VMware vSphere cluster, you obtain the maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.
 However, {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components for the VMware vSphere cluster.
 * The functions that are supported for vCenter Server instances, Cloud Foundation instances, and vSphere clusters are different.
 For more information, see [Offering comparison chart](inst_comp_chart.html).

 ## What is included in a vCenter Server instance?